AnthonyCxx/Notes-and-Writeups/VIM/Vim-Reference.md

-# A Keystroke Reference for Vim
+# A Basic Keystroke Reference for Vim
 Replace anything that is both italicized and bolded. <br />
 Just as a note, underscores are considered letters, not characters. <br />